monozukuri-ai/ezmi2d/README.md

 Its 88 B-splines, 88 typed annotations, 25-part hierarchy, and sheet association produce identical semantic models and diagnostics from compressed and expanded input.

-The [Phase 6 full-pipeline benchmark](benchmarks/results/phase6-baseline.md) covers all 21 external
-MI inputs.
-Its paired [JSON data](benchmarks/results/phase6-baseline.json) records every timing sample and input SHA-256; treat it as a same-machine regression baseline, not a performance guarantee.

 ## Distribution

 Release automation builds `cp310-abi3` wheels for Linux x86-64 and ARM64, macOS universal2, and